How to Audit Your Bank Statement and Find Hidden Subscriptions in 30 Minutes

 1. Free Trials That Converted

 You signed up for a 7-day trial, forgot to cancel, and have been paying ever since.
-Common culprits: productivity apps, meditation services, premium news sites.
+Common culprits: productivity apps, meditation services, premium news sites, AI tools, and PDF editors.
+Search your email for "trial started," "trial ending," "welcome," and "receipt" around the first date the charge appeared.

 2. Zombie Streaming Services